 Dharmendra was the first choice for Zanjeer.
 Next, Dilip Kumar turned it down.
 Even Dev Anand was considered for the role of the stern-faced, upright cop Vijay.
 Finally, Salim-Javed suggested the name of a lanky rising star called Amitabh Bachchan.
 Zanjeer propelled Bachchan into overnight stardom.
 The rest of the decade would see the star reprise the Vijay formula, an anti-hero who doesn’t romance or even smile, in sharp contrast to the 1960s Hindi hero and his flair for song, dance, flirtation and bonhomie best exemplified by Dev Anand and Shammi Kapoor.
 The Emergency had a direct effect on the creation of Vijay.
 A product of the political and economic turmoil (rising unemployment, for example) of the times, Vijay is angry and the tag stuck on Mr Bachchan for life.

 The same year that Amitabh Bachchan burst on the scene, with Zanjeer, also marked the entry of Raj Kapoor’s young son about to set teeny hearts aflutter with Bobby.
 That was Rishi Kapoor.
 From all given evidence, Bobby, also starring the debuting Dimple Kapadia, was the biggest hit of 1973 followed by Yash Chopra’s Rajesh Khanna starrer Daag.
-Despite Bachchan’s overwhelming dominance of the 1970s Rishi Kapoor held on to his own thanks to his boyish charm and titanic talent.
+Despite Bachchan’s overwhelming dominance of the 1970s, Rishi Kapoor held on to his own thanks to his boyish charm and titanic talent.
 “I may have not slept on pavements or gone hungry and had a huge hit in Bobby, but then on what?”
-Kapoor told a newspaper earlier this year.
+Kapoor told a newspaper.
 “I was in the choppy sea all my life.
 I was battling the huge hurricane of action movies and competing with stars such as Amitabh Bachchan, Dharmendra, Shatrugan Sinha, and so on.
 I was a romantic hero in an action-films era.”

 The 1970s was an unusual era.
 Alongside mainstream blockbusters, there was also a flourishing middle-of-the-road and parallel cinema/new wave scene.
-Ranked as a parallel movement classic, Shyam Benegal’s Ankur explores the themes of caste and social exploitation, among others.
+Ranked as a parallel movement classic, Shyam Benegal’s Ankur explores the themes of caste and social exploitation, among more.
 The film pivots on Shabana Azmi, who speaks the Deccan language that the story demands with delicious timing.
 Benegal was initially reluctant to cast her but with her terrific turn, Azmi proved that she could do both mainstream and art-house films with aplomb.
 In doing so, she became the unofficial conduit between the two diverse industries.

 According to Javed Akhtar, one half of Salim-Javed, Zanjeer made Amitabh Bachchan but it was Yash Chopra’s Deewaar that established him.
 Salim Khan has called it their most perfect screenplay.
 A classic tale of two brothers on the opposite sides of the law (loosely based on don Haji Mastan’s life), Bachchan teams up with Shashi Kapoor and Nirupa Roy to give us some of Hindi cinema’s most memorable moments.
 Deewaar’s inimitable dialogue is still quoted by film buffs.
 As Bachchan has pointed out, “The words were gems.
 You don’t find that kind of writing anymore.”
 Vijay’s (Bachchan) angry outburst against God in the temple scene is an enduring favourite.
 (Spoilers ahead).
 He would eventually die in the arms of his mother, shot at by his own brother, in the temple.
 To those inclined to label Vijay of Deewaar as an atheist, Javed Akhtar has clarified, “Vijay wasn’t an atheist, but he was upset with God.
 He wasn’t on talking terms with God.”